 This policy applies to all Curry College employees, students and campus visitors.

-The Department of Public Safety and the Office Student Conduct have overall responsibility for implementing and enforcing this policy.
-Offenders of this policy are subject to the Student Conduct process and or arrest.
+The Department of Public Safety and the Office of Community Standards and Accountability have overall responsibility for implementing and enforcing this policy.
+Offenders of this policy are subject to the Community Standards process and or arrest.

 Robbery Prevention